 - Prospective PhD Students

 We are always looking for new PhD students, and if you are applying to grad school and interested in usable security and privacy, please consider GW!
 Please email Adam Aviv with any inquiries, but be mindful, we may not follow up with everyone.
-Form, mass emails will not receive a response, so please be sure to not some background about yourself and which kinds of projects your interested in.
+Obvious form emails sent enmass will not receive a response, so please be sure to write a personal email that notes some background about yourself and what kinds of projects you're interested in researching.
 Do not attach a CV or resume: just let us know who you are and why you want to join the lab.

 - GW Undergraduate/Masters Students